Zoek in de HOVON website

 7. Download documentation / forms

-This trial is running on schedule when it comes to the start up.
+This trial has been a bit delayed due to longer contract negotiations then expected.
+We also need to wait for the midostaurin production.
 Please find a part of the timelines currently applicable below.

 A phase 3, multicenter, open-label, randomized, study of Gilteritinib versus Midostaurin in combination with induction and consolidation therapy followed by one-year maintenance in patients with newly diagnosed Acute Myeloid Leukemia (AML) or Myelodysplastic syndromes with excess blasts-2 (MDS-EB2) with FLT3 mutations eligible for intensive chemotherapy